stuartpb/lash/README.md

 arglist... -- equivalent to table.unpack(arglist)
 ```

 The `$` operator provides syntactic sugar for spawning a process, with shell-style string specification.
-It is terminated by an end-of-line, semicolon, or closing parenthesis (matching an open parenthesis preceding it), and can contain embedded Lash expression within matched parentheses:
+It is terminated by an end-of-line, semicolon, or closing parenthesis (matching an open parenthesis preceding it), and can contain embedded Lash expressions within matched parentheses:

 ```
 $ foo bar (baz, zar) "quux\n"(j)'stuff'